Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 No Hip Belt

 I purchased a removable waist strap that fits perfectly, although I honestly don’t use it as much as I thought I would.
-My primary strategy for a more comfortable carry is to pack less and keep the total weight at 6Kg or under.
+My primary strategy for a more comfortable carry is to pack less and keep the total weight at 6Kg or less.

 It’s also worth saying the Cabin Zero Military comes in 3 sizes.
 The 36L and 44L both come with hip belts as standard, though it’s unlikely either of those will fit in many underseat bag sizers, even if you underfill them.